alaaj27/Protein2Text/README.md

 ## Hyperparameters
-We tried to align the hyperparameters of Protein2Text aligned with the set of hyperparameters provided by LLaVA.
+We tried to align the hyperparameters of Protein2Text with the set of hyperparameters provided by LLaVA.
 Both hyperparameters used in pretraining and fine-tuning are provided below.

 ### Training Configuration